JaapRood/fuel-search/README.md

 	->by('title', 'subtitle', 'slug')
-	->relevance(80) // this means the matched words in the data must be about 80% the same ->limit(10)	// let's limit the amount of results to 10 ->execute();
+	->relevance(80) // this means the matched words in the data must be about 80% the same ->limit(10)	// let's limit the amount of results to 10 ->offset(5) // offset the results, handy for pagination ->execute();

 ```